Mikey & Harlan

 In Vietnam, Mike endured some of the heaviest combat actions for which he was awarded two Bronze Stars-one for Valor and another for Meritorious Service.
 Other honors Mike received include the Army Commendation Medal for Valor, the Air Medal, the Combat Infantry Badge, the Ranger Tab, the Valorous Unit Citation, and the Vietnamese Cross of Gallantry with Palm Unit Designation.

 After being honorably discharged from the Army in 1971, Mike attended Grossmont College in La Mesa, California for two years, where he studied electronics under the GI Bill.
-Despite enduring physical and emotional challenges from the war, he persevered by working in coal mining, industrial electronics and over-the-road trucking until his retirement in the early 2000.
+Despite enduring physical and emotional challenges from the war, he persevered by working in coal mining, industrial electronics, and over-the-road trucking until his retirement in early 2000.

 Mike had been active in helping physically and mentally challenged veterans, especially those who were homeless.
 He lost his larynx to cancer associated with Agent Orange Exposure in Vietnam and spoke with an “electro-larynx”.
-“I remember hearing him speak for the first time after his surgery and I thought ‘How in the world do you still have a southern accent?'” recalls Amanda Causey Baity.
+“I remember hearing him speak for the first time after his surgery and I thought ‘How in the world do you still have a southern accent?'” recalls Amanda Baity.

 He was very active supporting veteran causes and he began his political career during the 2000 Presidential Race and in 2002 became a Precinct Committee Person in representing Aurora’s House District 42.
 Mike followed up in 2004 with extensive activity in the Draft (General) Wesley Clark Movement and the Wesley Clark for President Campaign.
 Upon General Clark’s retirement from the 2004 campaign, Mike helped to form Colorado Veterans for Kerry.
 Following the 2004 election, Colorado Veterans for Kerry evolved into Colorado Veterans for America which remains active today.
 In 2008 he was a Democratic candidate in the congressional elections for the 6th Congressional District of Colorado.
-He was defeated in the primary that took place August 12, 2008.
+He was defeated in the primary that took place on August 12, 2008.

 “On April 11, 2014 I lost one of my heroes.
-Big Mike was loved by his family and will forever be in our hearts.” said Amanda Causey Baity.
+Big Mike was loved by his family and will forever be in our hearts,” said Amanda Baity.
 “There is not a day that goes by where I do not think of him or the fun times we had.
 His love of animals, especially Labs, and helping veterans makes this the perfect memorial to him.
 I am so thankful I have this opportunity to honor him and help a service member and their family at the same time.”

 Michael D. Collins’s final resting place is at Fort Logan National Cemetery in Denver, Colorado.”Big Mike was a man that believed in our country and actively tried to make a difference even after his service in the military.
 His disability never slowed him down.
 After witnessing his struggles first hand it taught me how to love and be happy no matter what life throws at you.” said Crissy Causey.